echeran/smile-of-murugan/webbook/chapter16.md

-as direct heirs of the medieval commentatorial and scholastic tradition, they themselves wrote important commentaries: foremost among those who were, on the one hand, responsible for the creation of modern Tamil prose-fiction and non-fiction—and, on the other hand, composed, themselves, valuable commentaries, based in structure, language and style-on the classical medieval works, were Āṟumuka Nāvalar of Jaffna (1822-1876), the great editor Dr. U. V. Cuvāminātaiyar (1855-1942), the great purist Marai Malai Aṭikaḷ (1876-1950), and the many-sided Tiru.
+as direct heirs of the medieval commentatorial and scholastic tradition, they themselves wrote important commentaries: foremost among those who were, on the one hand, responsible for the creation of modern Tamil prose—fiction and non-fiction—and, on the other hand, composed, themselves, valuable commentaries, based in structure, language and style—on the classical medieval works, were Āṟumuka Nāvalar of Jaffna (1822-1876), the great editor Dr. U. V. Cuvāminātaiyar (1855-1942), the great purist Maṟai Malai Aṭikaḷ (1876-1950), and the many-sided Tiru.
 Vi.
 Kalyāṇacuntara Mutaliyār (1883-1953).

-The first full-fledged commentary which has come down to us is Nakkīrar's commentary on Iṟaiyaṉār's Akapporuḷ (alias *Kaļa-* *viyal)*.
+The first full-fledged commentary which has come down to us is Nakkīrar's commentary on Iṟaiyaṉār's *Akapporuḷ* (alias *Kaḷaviyal)*.
  It probably belongs to the 8th Cent.
 A.D., but its final shape may be later.[^date-first-commentary] It is so very important because it consists of pages and pages of prose, which seems to grow, quite organically, out of the most popular classical Tamil metre, the *akaval (āciriyam)*.
 “One